 The Southeastern Junior Golf Tour was founded on the principle of giving junior golfers a chance to play competitive golf, while building their resume for a potential collegiate golf career.
 It is open to players 12-19.
 SJGT events can now be found in Alabama, Florida, Georgia, South Carolina, Louisiana, Mississippi and Tennessee.

-The SJGT 2018 schedule of tournaments can be found here.
+The SJGT 2018 schedule of tournaments can be found on the home page.

 The United States Challenge Cup is a series of tournaments played primarily in the RI, MA, NY and CT areas.
 The also act as a qualifier for some of the large national junior golf tournaments.
 These tournaments are suitable for any level junior and for ages ranging from approx. 11 years old to 18 years old.
 The United States Challenge Cup schedule can be found here.